zhangjxCS/CSKnowledgeHub/Notes/计算机网络/Application Layer.md

 - Host Aliasing: DNS can be invoked by an application to obtain the canonical hostname for a supplied alias hostname as well as the IP address of the host.
 - Mail Server Aliasing: DNS can be invoked by a mail application to obtain the canonical hostname for a supplied alias hostname as well as the IP address of the host.
-- Load Distribution: DNS is also used to perform load distribution among repli- cated servers, such as replicated Web servers.
+- Load Distribution: DNS is also used to perform load distribution among replicated servers, such as replicated Web servers.

 ### Distributed Hierarchical Database